kareniel/jonathandupre.com/content/blog/a-short-guide-to-hipaa.md

 3. Was the breach a result of willful neglect?
 4. Have attempts been made to correct the violation?

-# Data

-The regulation text includes a model for describing data.

-- **Transaction**: The transmission of information between two parties to carry out financial or administrative activities related to health care.
-- **Data set**: A meaningful unit of information exchanged between two parties to a transaction.
-- **Data element**: The smallest named unit of information in a transaction.
-- **Code set**: Any set of codes used to encode data elements, such as tables of terms, medical concepts, medical diagnostic codes, or medical procedure codes.
-A code set includes the codes and the descriptors of the codes
-- **Data content**: All the data elements and code sets inherent to a transaction, and not related to the format of the transaction.
-Data elements that are related to the format are not data content.
-- **Data condition**: The rule that describes the circumstances under which a covered entity must use a particular data element or segment
+## What are we protecting?

+Individually identifiable health information.

-Looking at the list of transactions included in the regulation can give you some insight into where to look when analyzing your own systems.
+The transactions included in the regulation might give you some insight into where to look for PHI.

 1. Health care claims or equivalent encounter information.
 2. Health care payment and remittance advice.
-3. Coordination of benefits.
+3. Coordination of insurance benefits.
 4. Health care claim status.
 5. Enrollment and disenrollment in a health plan.
-6. Eligibility for a health plan.
+6. Verification of eligibility for a health plan.
 7. Health plan premium payments.
 8. Referral certification and authorization.
 9. First report of injury.
-10. Health claims attachments.
+10. Health claims attachment uploads.
 11. Health care electronic funds transfers (EFT) and remittance advice.
-12. Other transactions that the OCR may prescribe by regulation.
+12. **Other transactions that the OCR may prescribe by regulation.**

+> The transmission of information between two parties to carry out financial or administrative activities related to health care.

-# Security and privacy requirements
+# What are the Security and Privacy requirements?

 You are responsible to ensure the confidentiality, integrity, and availability of all PHI you or your clients create, receive, maintain, or transmit.